ManhCuong0304/Music-Preference-Analysis/README.md

 -The most dominant artist on Zing MP3 is Jack-J97, who held the top position 26 times, while the most dominant song is Cắt đôi nỗi sầu by Tăng Duy Tân, which reached No. 1 a total of 12 times.

 -The most dominant featured artist is ACV, with 23 appearances at the top position.
-ACV is an excellent featured artist on Zing MP3, having helped five artists reach the number one spot.
+ACV is an excellent featured artist on Zing MP3, having helped five artists reach the number 1 spot.

-To identify the perfect candidate for collaboration, an individual analysis is required.
+-Although these artists seem not suitable for our artist since they are only thriving on Zing MP3, there will also be an individual analysis to ensure a fair judgment.
+The 3 prominent collaborators are Hương Ly, Châu Khải Phong, and Đạt G, as the other artists are either solo performers or prefer collaborating with producers.

 ### b.1.
 Individual Analysis Visualization 1

 ![image](https://github.com/user-attachments/assets/1f038cdd-dcc9-4b49-92b0-3eca0fcd16fe)